-The Camera Path module allows you to move the virtual camera through space, while the Camera Orbit module, which we got to know in the last chapter, only allows to rotating the camera around the center of the viewing space.
+The Camera Path module allows you to move the virtual camera through space, while the Camera Orbit module, which we got to know in the last chapter, only allows rotating the camera around the center of the viewing space.

-We are going to use the Camera Path module for our visualization of chapter $4.11 \rightarrow$ (Current speed as Embossed Slice).
+We are going to use the Camera Path module for our visualization of chapter 4.11 > (Current speed as Embossed Slice).
 We will set up a camera path, starting from a European view flying to a perspective view onto the Gulf of Mexico.

 - Open the project TUT_current_Embossed Slice_2D.hx (result of chapter 4.11).
-Choose a view onto Europe to start with. - ↓ Click Create \rightarrow Animations And Scripts \rightarrow Camera Path \rightarrow Create. - To define a path, open the Camera Path Editor is from the corresponding Properties panel.
+Choose a view onto Europe to start with. - Click Create → Animations And Scripts → Camera Path → Create. - ♣ To define a path, open the Camera Path Editor if from the corresponding Properties panel.
 A new viewer, Viewer 5, opens.
 This could be used to visualize the positioning of your main camera (viewer 0) relative to the objects in your visualization.
-Move it aside, so that you can completely see your main Viewer. - Zoom in a little bit, so that the whole Earth fills the viewer, and choose this view as the first keyframe of your Camera Path by clicking add in the Properties panel.
+Move it aside, so that you can completely see your main Viewer. - ♣ Zoom in a little bit, so that the whole Earth fills the viewer, and choose this view as the first keyframe of your Camera Path by clicking add in the Properties panel.
 Avizo adds a red vertical line in the Camera Path time slider at position 0.00 and jumps to the next position (10.00).